School Programs

 - Refunds are not available for parts of programs missed due to late arrivals.

-- Payment should be made at the Admissions Desk before your program begins or will be invoiced if requested at time of booking.
+- Payment should be made upon arrival at the Admissions Desk before your program begins or will be invoiced if requested at time of booking.

 - Cheques should be made payable to the Children’s Museum.